Born and raised in Yorkshire and Humberside

 Local champion and dedicated social justice campaigner

 Scott is active in the local community and recognises the power and impact they can have across the country.
 As a passionate social mobility campaigner, Scott believes that we all should be able to achieve our full potential no matter our background.

 Scott serves as a school governor, chairing the business committee at a local primary school, where he has also taken on responsibility for the ‘pupil premium governance’– working hard to ensure all our children are able to reach their potential, regardless of their circumstances at home.

 Scott also works with the Social Mobility Foundation, mentoring teenagers from under-privileged background and helping and supporting them with university applications and career decisions in the hope of getting more of our young adults into their dream jobs.

-A desire to be YOUR voice in Westminster
+A desire to be level up the North

 A keen charity runner